-Continuing professional development
+34. Continuing professional development

-- 33. (1) The Council may determine from time to time - - (a) the continuing professional development that will apply to registered persons or to a class of registered persons so determined; - (b) the nature, extent and duration of the professional development determined in terms of paragraph (a); and - (c) the conditions pertaining to the continuing professional development by registered persons determined in terms of paragraph (a), including, but not limited to, the attending or completion or presenting of study courses or refresher courses, or the passing of examinations relating to such professional development. - (2) Notwithstanding subsection (1), and in addition thereto, the Minister may prescribe - - (a) the continuing professional development that will apply to a registered person or to a class of registered persons so prescribed for the purposes of paragraph (b); - (b) that the registration of a registered person may not be maintained in terms of section 27 unless that registered person has attended or completed, or has otherwise complied with, during the period of time so prescribed and to the satisfaction of the Council, the continuing professional development prescribed in terms of paragraph (a) and applicable to that registered person; and - (c) the procedures to be followed by the Council in the event of a registered person failing to comply with any determination made by the Council in terms of subsection (1) or any regulation made in terms of this subsection, and the powers of the Council relating to such procedures.
+- (1) The Council may determine from time to time - - (a) the continuing professional development that will apply to registered persons or to a class of registered persons so determined; - (b) the nature, extent and duration of the professional development determined in terms of paragraph (a); and - (c) the conditions pertaining to the continuing professional development by registered persons determined in terms of paragraph (a), including, but not limited to, the attending or completion or presenting of study courses or refresher courses, or the passing of examinations relating to such professional development. - (2) Notwithstanding subsection (1), and in addition thereto, the Minister may prescribe - - (a) the continuing professional development that will apply to a registered person or to a class of registered persons so prescribed for the purposes of paragraph (b); - (b) that the registration of a registered person may not be maintained in terms of section 28 unless that registered person has attended or completed, or has otherwise complied with, during the period of time so prescribed and to the satisfaction of the Council, the continuing professional development prescribed in terms of paragraph (a) and applicable to that registered person; and - (c) the procedures to be followed by the Council in the event of a registered person failing to comply with any determination made by the Council in terms of subsection (1) or any regulation made in terms of this subsection, and the powers of the Council relating to such procedures.

-PART IV OFFENCES BY UNREGISTERED PERSONS
+Part IV - OFFENCES BY UNREGISTERED PERSONS

-Penalties for practising, or using the title of, any allied or complementary health profession, or performing certain acts, while not registered
+35. Penalties for practising as social worker, student social worker, social auxiliary worker or student social auxiliary worker, or using certain titles or performing certain acts, while not registered